transparency Transparency Stars

 Visualizations

-Post data visualizations to your website showing the following:
+Post data visualizations using most recently completed/compiled data to your website with the following:

-• Time trend going back five years showing actuarial value of assets versus actuarial accrued liability; and
+• Time trend going back five years showing actuarial value of assets versus actuarial accrued liability.

 • Time trend going back five years comparing the ADC to the actual total contribution rate.

-You may wish to include explanations or subsets of these trends in the visualizations, or post additional visualizations that provide context reflective of standards or conventions particular to your entity type.
-See the sidebar for templates you may choose to use to create required visualizations.
-The visualizations must be posted on the page itself and must be — like all the required information on the transparency page or section — easy to view and to interpret.
+You may wish to include explanations or subsets of these trends in the visualizations or post additional visualizations that provide context reflective of standards or conventions particular to your entity type.
+See the sidebar for templates you may use to create required visualizations.
+The visualizations must be posted on the page itself or linked directly and must be — like all the required information on the transparency page or section — easy to view and interpret.

 Documents